Patti Towler was appointed President and CEO of CPA Nova Scotia in September 2015.

-Amy has worked in both public practice and industry, and most recently as a COO for a growing accounting firm in Halifax.
-She enjoys spending time being active with family and friends, visiting new places and giving back to the community.
+Amy has worked in both public practice and industry, holding roles in financial services and administration.
+She enjoys being active with family and friends, travelling to new places and supporting community programs.

-As a Member Services Coordinator, Juanita is responsible for organizing professional development programs and special events.
-Juanita also assists Kathie and Cindy in dealing with any inquires and other administrative duties related to CPA Nova Scotia members, instructors, and courses.
-Juanita joins the CPANS family with her professional background in Corporate Communications and Public Relations.
+As a Member Services Coordinator, Juanita is responsible for organizing professional development programs and special events, dealing with inquiries and other administrative duties related to CPA Nova Scotia members, instructors, and courses.
+Juanita joins the CPA Nova Scotia family with her professional background in Corporate Communications and Public Relations.